Stoneyburn: Education

 There are two primary schools, Stoneyburn Primary School and Our Lady's.

 Community

 Stoneyburn is home to a bowling club and football team Stoneyburn F.C.
 There is a Roman Catholic church (Our Lady's) and a Church of Scotland as well as a Pentecostal Church in the village.
-The village also has local shops including a Cafe, florists, (closed 2021) post office, chemist and convenience shops.
-There is also a Community Centre and a Health Centre within the village.
+The village also has local shops including a cafe, post office, chemist, takeaways and convenience shops.
+There is also a Community Centre.
+The community is also serviced by Stoneyburn and Bents Future Vision Group who operate from the HUB, which includes the village larder and several groups including carers, men's group, youth clubs and craft groups and events www.sbfvg.com.

-The public house in the village is the Ewington Hotel.
-The Bentswood Inn closed in January 2017.

-Stoneyburn had a community hall but this closed in 2024 due to issues arising from Reinforced Autoclaved Aerated Concrete (RAAC) panels in the building.
+Stoneyburn had a community centre but this closed in 2024 due to issues arising from Reinforced Autoclaved Aerated Concrete (RAAC) panels in the building.

 Foulshiels wood is a public woodland managed by the Woodland Trust.
 It is located on the site of the former Foulshiels colliery and has a mix of native and conifer trees that were planted in the 1980s.